acer-leon-dev/graph/README.md

-Installation
+# Setup

+### Prerequisites:
+- premake5

+### Setup:
-1. Clone this repo
+- Clone this repository
-2. Set `scripts/setup` as the working directory
+- Set `scripts/setup` to working directory
-3. Run the appropriate script for your system
+- Run the appropriate script for your os/build system
-4. Compile